-Longer evaluation period would be expected if the combination of BM-RS, SMTC occasion and measurement gap configurations does not meet pervious conditions.
+Longer evaluation period would be expected if the combination of CSI-RS, SMTC occasion and measurement gap configurations does not meet pervious conditions.

-Editor’s Note: FFS what evaluation period would be expected if BM-RS are in the same OFDM symbols with RLM/BFD/CBD-RS, or other BM-RS.
+Editor’s Note: FFS what evaluation period would be expected if CSI-RS are in the same OFDM symbols with RLM/BFD/CBD-RS, or other CSI-RS.